Prior to donation

 Why is donating blood, plasma or platelets important?

 Because you are helping people!
 Every day, hundreds of people need to be given blood, plasma or platelets, for example after an accident, childbirth or an operation, or because they are sick.
 Sometimes even unborn babies need a blood transfusion.
-Some 70% of the population will require blood at some point in their lives, but only 3% of us are actually blood donors.
 There is currently no alternative to real blood since it is not yet possible to engineer artificial blood, so it is really important that people give blood.

 Do you need to know my blood group?